pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

 ### Verify Data in Source and Target DBs (Optional)
 Up until this point, we have monitored the job within DIPC but it would nice to see the data in both source and target to verify that they are the same.
 For such task, we will use SQL Developer; please refer to Appendix 3 to learn how to create connections against the workshop databases.

 1. Start SQL Developer.
-On the connections panel, select your source database and click on the plus (+) sign to open the connection
+On the connections panel, select your source database (WS - SALES_SRC) and click on the plus (+) sign to open the connection

     ![](images/200/image200_34.png)